auyer/rcpassos.me/posts/ebpf/index.md

 > **Note**:
 > The code snippets below are a simplified version of the calls made by the cilium-ebpf library.
+> The actual implementation is in [github.com/cilium/ebpf/link/kprobe.go](https://github.com/cilium/ebpf/blob/main/link/kprobe.go).

+When we compile everything, the resulting binary will contain the BPF program, the GO code to load it into the Kernel, and the code to interact with it.
+This means once you have the resulting binary, it can run on any Linux machine with a compatible Kernel.
+There are some other things that need to happen that I wont cover:

+- the library needs to also load the structures that will be used to interact with the program, like the map used in this example
+- the library might need to check if the addresses we got when compiling the BPF program are valid in the Kernel we are running on.
+If they are different, it can map them.
+  This is refered to as CO-RE (compile once, run everywhere).

+The first important section is the initial load of the BPF program into the Kernel.
+Is is done with the SYS_BPF syscall, using the BPF_BTF_LOAD command, and a set of parameters in a structure.
+It is after this call that the Kernel runs the Verifier, to check if the program is safe to run.
+If it is, the program is loaded into memory, and we get a file descriptor that points to it.

 ```go
 attr := &sys.ProgLoadAttr{